Our impact

 INTERNATIONAL PROGRAMS

-Bread and Water for Africa® works in twelve countries.
-The following is the summary of the fiscal year 2024 main activities:
+In 2025, Bread and Water for Africa® worked in eleven Sub-Saharan African countries.
+The following is the summary of the fiscal year 2025 main activities:

 Orphan Care